tylertitsworth/5th-age-srd/Classes/Druid.md

 Quick action

-_Initiate Effect:_ Until the end of the battle, deal poison damage equal to your Strength or Dexterity modifier (2x at 5th level; 3x at 8th) against targets that make a melee attack against you.
+_Initiate Effect:_ Until the end of the battle, deal poison damage equal to your Strength or Dexterity modifier, twice at 5th level and thrice at 8th level, against targets that make a melee attack against you.
 If you are grabbed or swallowed by the attack, deal double damage.

 _Adept Effect:_ As the initiate effect, and once per round as a quick action, you can make a Dexterity + Level close-quarters attack against a nearby enemy that deals 1d6 per level poison damage.